-Janet C., real estate appraisal, Calif.
+- Female respondent, real estate services, Calif.

 Though many respondents were not well informed about the "death tax," two out of three (66%) respondents say the tax is affecting their ability to meet their company's goals and objectives by distracting their attention (23%), wasting the resources (11%), etc. The specific effects of the tax vary.
 In some cases, expansion is delayed, debt is accrued or resources are re-directed.
 In other instances, respondents said they have taken action but feel the "death tax" will bring their business to an inevitable end.